LamaKha/Group11-Assign4-TrigsTesting/README.md

 # Group11Assign4
-JUnit Testing of Trigonometric Functions
-In this assignment we will teste and implement some trigonometric functions using Junit and following the TDD approach.
+JUnit Testing of Trigonometric Functions.
+In this assignment we tested and implemented some trigonometric functions using Junit and following the Test Driven Development (TDD) approach.

 # Functions Being Tested
 1.sin()